 Students applying to the upper division must meet all requirements including the portfolio submission requirements.
-For more information, please review the Applications and Admissions Process section of our site.
+For more information, please review the Applications section of our site.

 Admission to upper division is fall entry only.
 All students admitted to the B.Arch. program are expected to enter the professional course sequence with the ability to prepare graphic presentations utilizing normative, descriptive, architectural drawing techniques.
-For more information on admission requirements please see the catalog (link to catalog).
+For more information on admission requirements please see the catalog.

 |Year 3 (Junior Level)|